By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites:

-You must be outside a folder (status bar should readin home directory
+You must be outside a folder (status bar should readin home directory.

 Ensure that you also have the file to import in the project root directory.